 Watermelon Radish with Rosemary Brown Butter

-In a large skillet, heat the olive oil and 1 tbsp of the butter over medium heat.
-Add the watermelon radishes, sea salt, and 2 tsp of the fresh rosemary to the pan.
+- In a large skillet, heat the olive oil and 1 tablespoon of the butter over medium heat.
+Add the watermelon radishes, sea salt, and 2 teaspoon of the fresh rosemary to the pan.

-Add the last tbsp of butter and the last tsp of rosemary, as well as the lemon zest, to the skillet.
+- Add the last tablespoon of butter and the last teaspoon of rosemary, as well as the lemon zest, to the skillet.
 Cook for another couple of minutes.
 Remove from heat and serve warm!